abcwcm/Notaras_MolPsy/README.md

-# Notaras_MolPsy
+# Notaras et al. (2021) Molecular Psychiatry

-Scripts and code details related to Notaras et al., 2021, more specifically to the single-cell RNA-seq data presented there
+Scripts and code details related to Notaras et al., 2021, more specifically to the single-cell RNA-seq data presented there.

-scRNA-seq data was generated from cerebral organoids meant to mimick healthy brains and those from patients affected by Schizophrenia.

 Several dozen organoids were dissociated using Accutase and serially filtered to remove debris before being pelleted via slow centrifugation.
 Viability and cell numbers were determined prior to 10X Genomics Chromium library preparation, which was carried out in the Tilgner Lab at Weill Cornell Medicine.